ui/stamps-api-docs/source/transaction_api.rst

-discount            No          A number indicating transaction discount (in Rp.) service_charge      No          A number indicating service charge (in Rp.) tax                 No          A number indicating transaction tax (in Rp.) items               No          List of items containing product name, quantity, subtotal &
+discount            No          A number indicating transaction discount (in Rp.) service_charge      No          A number indicating service charge (in Rp.) tax                 No          A number indicating transaction tax (in Rp.) channel             No          Channel of a transaction, example: PoS, Mobile App, Kiosk, Website type                No          The type of prepared transactions, example: Dine-in, Take-out, Delivery items               No          List of items containing product name, quantity, subtotal &
                                 stamps_subtotal (optional).
                                 ``price`` is the combined price of products (qty * unit price),